4D topological textures in light: Supplemental Information

+Within the intermediate interval $\Omega t \in (0,\pi/2)$ we find L-lines.
+The first subset of L-lines is deduced for $\kappa_y y = n \pi/2$.
+Under this spatial constraint, only two polarization components survive ($\mathbf{y}$ and $\mathbf{p}$ or $\mathbf{y}$ and $\mathbf{m}$), and in order to have linearly polarized light, the relative phase between these components must be $n\pi$, which, together with the condition $\kappa_y y = n \pi/2$, defines a set of L-lines that lie on the planes $y=0$ and $y=\lambda/(4\sin\alpha)$ in the F3DP cell $\mathcal{A}$.
+The second set of L-lines is deduced for $\kappa_y y \neq n \pi/2$ (i.e., when the three linear polarization components survive), imposing that the two relative phases between the three linear polarization components must be integer multiples of $\pi$.

-Figures \ref{fig:direction_sphere}(a,b) show that, for $\Omega t\in[0,\pi/2]$, the electric field orientation at the regions of linear polarization covers the complete unit sphere.
-Note that antipodal points correspond to the same linear polarization state.
-Each curve (or more correctly, each pair of curves) represents all the values of the orientation of the linearly polarized states at a given instant.
-These curves are independent of $\alpha$, and, for $\beta=\pi/4$ (Fig.~\ref{fig:direction_sphere}(a)), they are parallels.
-Decreasing $\beta$ (Fig.~\ref{fig:direction_sphere}(b) for $\beta=\tilde{\beta}$) distorts the curves while maintaining full directional coverage.
-It is clear from Eq.~\eqref{eq:fieldbiggercell} that, for any value of $\beta$, the $\mathbf{y}$ polarization component of the field decreases while the $\mathbf{p}$ and $\mathbf{m}$ components grow.
-Eventually, all the polarization ellipses lie on the $xz$ plane at $\Omega t = \pi/2$.
-This fact explains why, in the unit sphere in Figs.~\ref{fig:direction_sphere}(a,b), the curves move from the poles towards the equator as time increases.
+For $\alpha=\tilde{\alpha}$ and $\beta=\tilde{\beta}$, the orientation of the electric field within linearly polarized regions spans the unit sphere during the interval $\Omega t\in[0,\pi/2]$, as illustrated in Fig.~\ref{fig:direction_sphere_supplemental}(a).
+Antipodal points represent the same linear polarization state.
+Each curve (or more precisely, each pair of curves) includes the orientations of linearly polarized states at a specific instant.
+These curves are independent of $\alpha$, and, for $\beta=\pi/4$ (Fig.~\ref{fig:direction_sphere} in the main manuscript), they are parallels.
+Decreasing $\beta$ (Fig.~\ref{fig:direction_sphere_supplemental}(a) for $\beta=\tilde{\beta}$) distorts the curves while maintaining full directional coverage.
+Over time, the $\mathbf{p}$ and $\mathbf{m}$ field components increase, while the $\mathbf{y}$ component decreases.
+When $\Omega t = \pi/2$, each ellipse is contained within the $xz$ plane, so the field orientation lies along the equator of the unit sphere.
+This explains why the curves move from the sphere's poles towards the equator as time increases.